mlgranger540/words-of-a-fanboy/README.md

 [This post](https://stackoverflow.com/questions/1643320/get-month-name-from-date/18648314#18648314) helped to format my dates with the full month name, and [this one](https://www.w3resource.com/javascript-exercises/javascript-date-exercise-23.php) helped with adding ordinal suffixes to the day number.

 [This one](https://stackoverflow.com/questions/4820230/display-multiple-spaces-in-html) helped with adding multiple white spaces to HTML.

+These posts ([1](https://stackoverflow.com/questions/52580504/why-is-my-sticky-top-class-not-working-in-bootstrap-4), [2](https://stackoverflow.com/questions/53550603/how-can-i-make-an-element-sticky-relative-to-the-window-without-javascript-if-p)) helped with understanding why the sticky positioning wasn't working with my navbar (because it's relative to the parent element, i.e. the header when I want it to be relative to the overall page).

 ### Content and Media